IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ```

 #### Display Date Range Picker
-To add a date range picker in `dialog mode` (the default mode), use the following code:
+To instantiate a date range picker in its default mode, use the following code:

 ```html
 <igx-date-range-picker [value]="range"></igx-date-range-picker>